magao-x/handbook/operating/data_access.rst

    lookyloo -c camsci1 -c camwfs -t betaPic -p -s 2025B

-If you're on ``exao1``, and it's 2025B (or close enough), this command will just work and create a folder with the correct structure in whatever directory you ran it from.
+If you're on ``exao1``, and it's still the 2025B semester (or close enough), this command will "just work" and create a folder tree with the correct structure in whatever directory you ran it from.

 After older data have been moved, you will need to supply ``--data-root`` (``-X`` for short) arguments for all the places relevant files may be found.
 See the next section.